arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ### Single Sketch Approach

-The single sketch approach means writing a single sketch that is uploaded to both cores each time changes are made.
+The single sketch approach means writing a single sketch that is **uploaded to both cores** each time a change is made.
 In the sketch, we can keep track of what each core does by using simply by querying the core used with a simple function:

 ```arduino
 String currentCPU() {